laristra/documentation/documentation_python.md

 Go to [the Github website](github.com/join) and enter a username, email address, and password.

 ### Create SSH Key on GitHub
 SSH provides a secure channel in an unsecure network.
 SSH uses encryption, and on GitHub the user creates a pair of public and private keys which allow remote access (using the command line on Terminal).
 To create a SSH key on GitHub, go to Terminal.
-Type `ssh-keygen -t rsa -b 4096 -C "<your-email>"`.
+Type `ssh-keygen -t rsa -b 4096 -C "<your_email>"`.
 Enter y for yes when prompted to save the key in the default file.
 [More instructions](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) Then, go to GitHub settings.
 "SSH and GPG keys" is listed under "Personal settings" on the left side of the screen.
 Click "New SSH key" in the upper right corner.
 [More instructions](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 ### Make a Github Page and Clone it to your Computer
  * Create a new repository and name it `username.github.io`, substituting your username